Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 Having survived the gravel track, we soon found ourselves on a paved road that took us through the villages of Burnt Cove, St. Michaels, and Bauline East.

 Given the heat of the day, we were grateful to find the Ocean View Bakery in Burnt Cove.
 The delicious smells coming from within prompted us to buy 6 oatmeal cookies, 6 chocolate chip cookies, and two cold drinks.
 These we enjoyed on the back deck of the bakery, which afforded a fantastic view of Fox Island, Ship Island and Pee Pee Island.
-Twenty minutes later, relaxed, re-energized, and having eaten too many cookies, we went back inside and purchased cake for our evening desert before continuing on.
+Twenty minutes later, relaxed, re-energized, and having eaten too many cookies, we went back inside and purchased a cake for our evening dessert before continuing on.

 We walked through St. Michaels, past Seals Cove, and alongside Bauline Pond, which reminded us of Northern Ontario, to Bauline East.
 Uncertain how to proceed, we rested at the Bauline pier, had some water, checked our maps, and fought off the blackflies.
-We were soon pointed in the correct direction (straight up hill) by two lovely ladies who were walking their dogs.
+We were soon pointed in the correct direction (straight uphill) by two lovely ladies who were walking their dogs.

 After a steep climb, we entered back onto a grassy track, bordered by trees.
 As we neared the La Manche Provincial Park boundary we met a young lady coming down the track who recognized us from Facebook.
 Small world!
 She offered us encouraging advice and told us that we were almost to the main part of La Manche Provincial Park.

 As we trekked along the pathway it was clear that parts of it were an access road and that lots were being prepared for housing and development – I can only hope that the natural integrity of the region is also being preserved as the area builds up.
 As we entered the park, the changes in the trail were evident.
-Suddenly we found ourselves walking along a well developed, flattened, poured gravel path.
+Suddenly we found ourselves walking along a well-developed, flattened, poured gravel path.
 A great deal of this section of pathway is also on exposed rock face – much like the shield in Northern Ontario.
 Soon we arrived at Doctor's Cove – the first of our potential stopping points for the day.
 However, it was only 3 pm, there were countless groups of teenagers on the beach, making it a rather busy place, and so we decided to continue on.

 La Manche Provincial Park inlet and coastline.